Wrea Green: Community events

 Wrea Green Field Day, or Club Day, is a large festival held in Wrea Green including a fancy-dress parade, special event, a three-day visit by a large travelling fair and special stalls on the village green.
 Local children/teenagers are involved in the parade around the Green and the highlight of the day is the de-crowning of the previous Queen, the "Retiring Queen" (from the year before) and the crowning of a new Queen, the "Rose Queen".
 People with some local prominence usually crown the Queens, for example, the head teacher of the primary school in 2006 etc.

 The Wrea Green Horticultural Society is hosting its first show in September 2016 which will include classes, exhibits and a beer festival.

 Education

-The school (Ribby-with-Wrea Endowed C.E.) was founded by James Thistleton in 1693.
+The school (Ribby-with-Wrea Endowed C.E.) was founded by James Thistleton in 1693 and is one of the oldest schools in Lancashire.
 A second school was founded by Nicholas Sharples in 1715.
 The two trusts were united in 1750.
 It moved to the current site in 1845, when the church of St Nicholas replaced the Sharples school.
-The oldest part of the present school building dates from 1898.
+The present building dates from 1893 though it has been expanded over the decades, most recently in 2004.